DIGITAL Engagement Kit – Check It Out!

 The Banff Marathon, Half Marathon and 10K take place in a very special place, Banff National Park.
 As such, Banff National Park stewardship is a very important element of the event.
 The entire event is themed after the Bow Valley and Banff National Park and there are many opportunities to learn more about the Park throughout the event.
 Look out for social media features, newsletter pieces, Park-themed aid stations along the route and other event-weekend fun facts on Banff National Park – it could be worth your while with some great prizes to be won after the event.

 Free Roam Transit for Participants, Families and Volunteers!

 Banff can be very congested with limited parking so utilizing the Roam Transit system, carpooling, or traveling by foot or bike is heavily recommended to get to the Expo and race start.
-Parking will NOT be available on or near the Expo on Bear Street (or for dropping participants off for Race Package Pick-up or Race Morning) so we highly recommend that you:
+Parking will NOT be available at Central Park (or for dropping participants off for Race Package Pick-up or Race Morning) so we highly recommend that you:

 Utilize the FREE Roam Transit (Friday to Sunday)

 Run or walk to the Expo / Race Expo and Start Area

 Park in the Train Station Parking Lot – Free and only a short walk to Central Park / Bow Ave Race Start